- At Marton we want children to be inspired and creative in their writing so they are able to write for relevant and meaningful purposes.

 - In EYFS children are given many opportunities to mark make creating their own lines, patterns and shapes to help make sense of their world.

 - Throughout the school children are taught to write through the process of collect, connect and create.
-They identify key features from exemplar texts, magpie ideas, connect with and practise skills and use this as a vehicle to produce their own published work they can take pride in.
+They identify key features from exemplar texts, magpie ideas, connect with and practice skills and use this as a vehicle to produce their own published work they can take pride in.

 - Gaps are identified quickly using KUNCU and corrective reviews.